MicrosoftDocs/windows-dev-docs/hub/sudo/index.md

  The `sudo` command offers a way to quickly elevate a command as administrator from your current unelevated command line context and is familiar to some users coming from other operating systems.
 The `runas` command offers a way to run programs as any user, including administrator if you so choose.
 At this point in time, the `sudo` command on Windows does not support running programs as other users.
 Other key differences between `sudo` and `runas` include:

 - `runas` allows you to run programs as other users, including but not limited to as administrator.
-This funtionality is on the roadmap for the sudo command, but does not yet exist.
+This functionality is on the roadmap for the sudo command, but does not yet exist.

 - `sudo` allows you to quickly elevate a process (as administrator):
   - You can choose to do so in a new window, which resembles the `runas` administrator flow.